AeternaX1/BinaryBody/README.md

     - pip3 install -r requirements.txt<br>

   ### CHOOSE YOUR SIMULATION
-  When this is done, you can choose to run either the Pairwise Algorithm simulation, by selection option "1" or Barnes-Hut Quadtree simulation by selecting option "2".
+  When this is done, you can choose to run either:
+  The Pairwise Algorithm simulation, by selection option "1" OR
+  The Barnes-Hut Quadtree simulation by selecting option "2"

   ### VENV ACTIVATION
   Both simulations when executed will activate the virtual environment (venv) contained within "venv/Scripts/activate.bat"